 Gone are the days of sterile, uncomfortable office furniture that sacrificed style for the sake of uniformity.
 Commercial office design has greatly evolved over the past decade, incorporating ideas for greater worker efficiency and more pleasing aesthetics.
-Some offices have even taken ideas from home decor in order to make employees feel more comfortable, and ultimately, more productive.
+Some offices have even taken ideas from the home in order to make employees feel more comfortable, and ultimately, more productive.

-Today, interior designers are incorporating features like acoustic tiles, bright colors and more natural lighting to make offices feel more pleasing.
+Today, interior designers are incorporating features like acoustic tiles, bright colours and more natural lighting to make offices feel more pleasing.
 Here are 13 ideas for your next office design that will make employees happier and more productive.

 1. Innovative Acoustic Ceiling Solutions

-2. Add Colorful Lighting
+2. Add Colourful Lighting

 3. Experiment With Paint Color